LiterallyTheOne/Pytorch_Tutorial/docs/7-plot-tensorboard/index.md

-title = 'Plot and TensorBoard' description = "explaining how to plot our training and validation results also how to use tensorboard" weight = 80 tags = ["PyTorch", "Deep-Learning", "Python", "TensorBaord", "matplotlib"] image = "plot-tensorboard.webp"
+title = 'Plot and TensorBoard' description = "explaining how to plot our training and validation results also how to use tensorboard" weight = 80 tags = ["PyTorch", "Deep-Learning", "Python", "TensorBoard", "matplotlib"] image = "plot-tensorboard.webp"
 +++